Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 POST WAR:

 Raised in Febr.
-1947 (the above mentioned message on Forum gives 1950), sold to Roger de Perrot & A Bourquin, Neuenburg, repaired at Marseilles.
+1947 (the above mentioned message on my Forum gives 1950), sold to Roger de Perrot & A Bourquin, Neuenburg, repaired at Marseilles.
 Entered service as Neuchatel on Febr.
 9-1950 under Swiss flag.
 Ownership transferred to Roger de Perrot, Neuchatel in 1954.
 Sold to Hugo Stinnes Transozean Schiffahrts GmbH, Hamburg on Oct.
 1-1954 and renamed Transozean.
 Renamed Transozean Hugo Stinnes in 1955 (German flag).
 Sold in July-1961 to Spanish breakers.
-Arrived in tow of tugs Humber and Poolzee at Bilbao on July 26-1961 to be broken up (info from R. W. Jordan and company fleet list).
+Arrived Bilbao in tow of tugs Humber and Poolzee on July 26-1961 to be broken up (info from R. W. Jordan and company fleet list).

 Related external links:

-Picture of Langanger - Linked to a portion of Markus Berger / Daniel Trösch and Peter Bichsel's website on Swish Ships, which has several pictures of her when named Neuchatel, and one of Transozean, as well as some technical data and her history - click on the picture links on the left side of the page to see the pictures, and on the English flag to see her history in English.
+Picture of Langanger - Linked to a portion of Markus Berger / Daniel Trösch and Peter Bichsel's website on Swiss Ships, which has several pictures of her when named Neuchatel, and one of Transozean, as well as some technical data and her history - click on the picture links on the left side of the page to see the pictures, and on the English flag to see her history in English.

 See also